A Better User Experience — Running a Discovery Session (Part II)

 45 mins 14:45–15-:30

 With all three axis completed, rotate back to your original user journey and review what has been written by the others groups.
 Now present your board to the whole group.
-Again looking to take feedback and discuss each user journey and the pain points they may face.
+Again looking to take feedback and discuss each user journey and the pain points the user may face.

 30 mins 15:30–16-:00